 Three groups of charcoal producers can be divided: Full time, seasonal and occasional producers.
 Full time producers live within the forest areas and produce charcoal throughout the year, shifting to new areas when sources become depleted.
 In most cases these are poor immigrants to the area, often without formal Seasonal producers education. practice agriculture as their main occupation and produce charcoal only in the dry season.
 Occasional producers make charcoal to meet specific cash needs during the year.
 Charcoal is transported to towns by commercial charcoal dealers in trucks or on an individual basis, by bicycle.
-The profit margins on charcoal production, transport and retailing are small since competition is high (Malimbwi et al. 2007).
+The margins on charcoal production, transport and retailing are small since competition is fierce (Malimbwi et al. 2007).

 The central government is trying to control the charcoal market by issuing allowances for charcoal production, transport and trade.
 Producers and transporters have to pay an annual government registration fee and there are extra taxes per bag of charcoal produced on the national, district and village level.
-However, the government has difficulties in controlling charcoal production and transport.
+However, the government has great difficulties in controlling charcoal production and transport.
 As a result, most of the charcoal is produced and transported illegally.
 A survey in 2007 showed that 80% of the consumed charcoal in Dar es Salaam entered the city illegally (Malimbwi et al. 2007).
 In 2006 the central government issued a temporary ban on charcoal production to halt continuous deforestation around cities.
-As a result the prices increased sharply, from Tsh 15.000 to Tsh 25.000.
-This attracted more people to produce charcoal illegally.
-When the ban was lifted, the prices did not decrease (Malimbwi et al. 2007).
+As a result the prices increased sharply, which attracted more people to produce charcoal illegally.
 Illegal charcoal is generally produced in a significant less efficient way because illegal charcoal producers are hurrying to avoid being caught, thereby even increasing the rate of deforestation (Liana 2007).